Fernando-A-Rocha/mta-add-models/README.md

 🚀 **Are you new to this resource?** Start here: [Documentation file](/.github/doc/DOCUMENTATION.md)

-## Requirements

-⚠️ **Before you download and install this resource**, make sure you have the following:

-- MTA 1.6 Nightly server (most recent version recommended from [nightly.multitheftauto.com](https://nightly.multitheftauto.com/))
-- Up to date MTA client to play on the server
-- Some scripting knowledge to use the new models in your scripts
-- Basic understanding of GTA:SA and how game mods work

 ## Download

+⚠️ **Before you download and install this resource**, ensure you meet the requirements specified in the [Documentation](/.github/doc/DOCUMENTATION.md).

 Get the [Latest Version](https://github.com/Fernando-A-Rocha/mta-add-models/releases/latest) from the **Releases** section.